BraidedGamer/SociableCooking/README.md

 * [ ] Spiced-UP Functionality

 *After all that I'll have earned a good break.
-Question is will I want to take a break?
-I will however be* *uploading the application to the slideme marketplace and possible even up onto the google play store.*
+Question is will I want to take a break?*